 This myth is actually true!

-When you swat or kill a yellow jacket, the dead insect gives off a pheromone which attracts more yellow jackets from its colony.
-This is why the National Park Service recommends avoidance when it comes to yellow jackets and making sure your home is not a nesting location.
+When you swat or kill a yellow jacket, the dead insect gives off a pheromone that attracts more yellow jackets from its colony.
+This is why the National Park Service recommends avoiding yellow jackets and making sure your home is not a nesting location.

 The smartest way to get rid of wasps and other aggressive insects is to call the professionals at Arrow Exterminating.
 We’ll start by properly identifying the type of insect, finding all of its nesting areas, and removing them.